computer-virus/WulffrithLauncher/Readme.md

 - Switched To using Much Simpler Grid System That Is More Accurate To What Friend Originally Wanted
 - Use App Data And Image Data To Create Icons On The Grid System
 - Added Grid Height Validation
+- Added Check for Space in grids

 ### Planned Implementations (Bare Minimum):
-- Check for Space in grids
 - Validation For App Location
 - Validation For App Image